Frequently Asked Questions

 Emergency Services

 Guinea-Bissau's emergency response system is still under development.
-Direct dialing for emergency services may not be reliable.
+Direct dialing for emergency services may not work reliably in all areas.
+According to regional telecommunications standards, emergency services typically use these numbers:

 Critical Recommendations:

-Developers should design applications to handle variable network conditions and incorporate offline functionality where possible.
-Consider providing users with options to select preferred networks based on location.
+Developer Considerations: Design your applications to handle variable network conditions and incorporate offline functionality where possible.
+Give users options to select preferred networks based on location.

 Guinea-Bissau is undergoing a digital transformation, with increasing adoption of mobile internet and digital financial services.